PrasannaPandugula/my-hashnode-repo/cmhhy7rm6000102js3mmvbmvb.md

 ### Service vs Ingress

-* Service: it handles internal networking and ensures stable IPs and Pods
+* Service: it handles internal networking and ensures stable IPs and Pods.

 * Ingress: it provides smart routing SSL termination, and single-entry access for multiple apps.